 Most young entrepreneurs are constantly on the lookout for funding and support.
 The good news is that some local and state governments do offer help.
-This can be in the form of financial incentives, low-interest loans, tax relaxations, and other benefits.
+This can be in the form of financial incentives, business grants, low-interest loans, tax relaxations, and other benefits.

 Make sure to research these before you lock your decision.

 Some websites where you can find relevant info are: